Psychedelic/plug-docs/docs/getting-started/connect-to-plug.md

 ### requestBalance()

-requestBalance() is an [asynchronous](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous) method to request the user's ICP wallet balance, which is consulted in the [Internet Computer's Ledger Canister](https://sdk.dfinity.org/docs/integration/ledger-quick-start.html#_ledger_canister_overview) for ICP, returning the amount of ICP the user's wallet in Plug holds:
+requestBalance() is an [asynchronous](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous) method to request the user's ICP wallet balance, which is consulted in the [Internet Computer's Ledger Canister](https://sdk.dfinity.org/docs/integration/ledger-quick-start.html#_ledger_canister_overview) for ICP, returning the amount of ICP the user's wallet in Plug holds.

+The response data is an array, otherwise throws an error:

 ```js
 Array [{